liferay/liferay-docs/develop/commerce/articles/03-handling-purchases-and-pricing/20-Checkout/30-commerce-shipping-engine.markdown

                    return commerceShippingOptions;
         }

-This method must recieve all the information necessary to calcuate the shipping cost in order to return a `CommerceShippingOptions` object.
-In this case, the object's parameters reference the "sameple-option" language key---this will be used by `getCommerceShippingOptionsLabel` to identify the shipping method in the UI---and specify a fixed cost of 10 (in your store's primary currency).
+This method must receive all the information necessary to calculate the shipping cost in order to return a `CommerceShippingOptions` object.
+In this case, the object's parameters reference the "sample-option" language key---this will be used by `getCommerceShippingOptionsLabel` to identify the shipping method in the UI---and specify a fixed cost of 10 (in your store's primary currency).

-The component's final methods provide addtional labelling information:
+The component's final methods provide additional labelling information:

     @Override
         public String getDescription(Locale locale) {